kronosapiens/foundations/coursework/CSOR_HW2.md

 ## Problem 3

+In this problem, we develop an algorithm to select an `s-v` path with the smallest number of edges in cases where there are multiple shortest paths.

-In this problem, we use a modified version of Dijkstra's algorithm.
+We use a modified version of Dijkstra's algorithm.
 First, we will assume the algorithm is implemented using a binheap (Dijkstra v3 from class).

-The modification includes the addition of a new array, `best`, which records the number of edges in the shortest `s-v` path for an arbitrary `v`.
-Then, at every iteration, we check the edges adjacent to the new node v (the inbound edges, `indegree(v)`).
-If any of the adjacent nodes `x` have been discovered, we examine the length of the path `s-x-v`.
-If this path is the same distance as the default `s-u-v` path (it cannot be shorter), we compare the number of edges in the two paths.
-If `s-x-v` has fewer edges than `s-u-v`, it replaces `s-u-v` as the correct `s-v` path.
+The modification includes the addition of a new array, `best`, which records the number of edges in the shortest `s-u` path for an arbitrary `u`.
+Then, at every iteration, we check the edges adjacent to the new node `u` (the inbound edges, `indegree(u)`).
+If any of the adjacent nodes `x` have been discovered, we examine the length of the path `s-x-u`.
+If this path is the same distance as the default `s-v-u` path (it cannot be shorter, due to the properties of Dijkstra's algorithm), we compare the number of edges in the two paths.
+If `s-x-u` has fewer edges than `s-v-u`, it replaces `s-v-u` as the preferred shortest `s-u` path.

 This modification does not affect the running time of Dijkstra's algorithm, which in this case is O(mlogn).
 This is because we **already** loop through `deg(u)` every time we extract `u` from the heap.
 All we are doing is adding a few O(1) operations to the loop, which does not affect the overall time complexity.